Stabilized Benders decomposition for energy planning under climate uncertainty: Benders algorithm

 {

 }

-Next, the Benders cuts $\Omega_{k,y,s}$ defined by Eq. \ref{eq:cut} are computed and added to the MP.
-Each cut improves the estimator $\alpha_{y,s}$ based on the the exact result of the SP $V_{y,s}^{(k)}$ and its gradient $\lambda_{y,s,i}^{(k)}$ at the point $Capa_{y,i}^{(k)}$.
+Step 3.2 computes the Benders cuts $\Omega_{k,y,s}$ defined by Eq. \ref{eq:cut} and adds them to the MP.
+Each cut improves the estimator $\alpha_{y,s}$ based on the exact result of the SP $V_{y,s}^{(k)}$ and its gradient $\lambda_{y,s,i}^{(k)}$ at the point $Capa_{y,i}^{(k)}$.
 In other words, by adding hyperplanes restricting the estimator, BD performs a piece-wise linear approximation of the unknown but convex function that assigns capacities to SP-costs \citep{Conejo2006}.
-In the literature, cuts of this form are termed optimality cuts, as opposed to feasibility cuts that are added when the SP was infeasible, which cannot occur in our case.
+In the literature, cuts of this form are termed optimality cuts instead of feasibility cuts that the algorithm adds when the SP is infeasible, which cannot occur in our case.
+Section \ref{algRef} discusses the bundle management in Step 4 already included in the algorithm here.

-Afterward, the value $\delta_{k,y,s}$ tracking in which iteration a cut was created or binding the last time is initialized based on the number of the current iteration $k$.
-Parallel to solving the SPs, lines 13 to 18 of the algorithm loop over all previous cuts updating $\delta_{k,y,s}$ and deleting cuts that were not created or binding within the last $\eta$ iterations.

-Once all SPs are solved, the total costs at $Capa_{y,i}^{(k)}$ are computed by summing expansion costs $U$ and accurate operational costs $V_{y,s}^{(k)}$.
-If these undercut the current $\zeta_{up}$, $Capa_{y,i}^{(k)}$ is a new best solution and $\zeta_{up}$ is adjusted accordingly.
-Finally, the iteration counter increases by one and the next iteration starts, if the optimality gap does not exceed the predefined tolerance yet.
+Once all SPs are solved, summing expansion costs $U$ and accurate operational costs $V_{y,s}^{(k)}$ in Step 5 gives the total costs at $Capa^{(k)}$.
+If these undercut the current $\zeta_{up}$, $Capa^{(k)}$ is a new best solution, and we adjust $\zeta_{up}$ accordingly.
+Finally, the iteration counter increases by one, and the next iteration start if the convergence test in Step 1 fails.